|

 A05.

-language, the three see no evil, hear no evil, speak no evil monkeys are
+Japanese language, the three see no evil, hear no evil, speak no evil monkeys

-individual monkeys are: mizaru (see no monkey) (見猿) kikazaru (hear no monkey) (聞か猿) iwazaru (speak no monkey) (言わ猿) The Japanese
+names of the individual monkeys are: mizaru (see no monkey) (見猿) kikazaru (hear no monkey) (聞か猿) iwazaru (speak no monkey) (言わ猿) The

 which sounds very similar to the verb-ending “zaru", which means “not”.